msyamkumar/cs220-projects/spring20/p8/stage2.md

 Answer with the same format as above.

-#### #Q36: Who are the fifteen best actors?
+#### #Q36: Who are the nine best actors?

 By "best", we mean having the highest *median* movie rating (this is true for the following questions too).

-Answer with a list of length ten, containing dictionaries detailing the name, rating (the median rating for that actor), and count (number of movies that actor has acted in).
+Answer with a list of length nine, containing dictionaries detailing the name, rating (the median rating for that actor), and count (number of movies that actor has acted in).
 It should look like this (the list should be sorted in order of decreasing rating):